friendlymatthew/postgresman/README.md

 # postgresman

 An informal manual I refer to when hacking on the Postgres codebase.
+I learned all of this from Joe Koshakow.
+So all credits to him. 🙇

 ## Table of Contents
 ### [`workflow.md`](https://github.com/friendlymatthew/postgresman/blob/main/workflow.md)